IBAN country format

 AT611904300234573201

-What the format check verifies
+What the format check reviews

 • Whether the IBAN starts with the AT country code.